benzcraddock/Uber-Clone-Project/plan.md

 1. Link the Back Button to go the Home Page using the Link tag ✅
 2. Create the confirm locations button ✅
 3. Create the confirm page ✅
+4. Plot a random point on map ✅
+5. Get Coordinates from a location ✅
+6. Add the pickup and dropoff as markers on the map ✅
+7. Add an auto zoom to be able to zoom into the markers ✅
+8. Pass in location data into confirm page ✅
+9. Use the passed in data to put it on the map ✅